Privacy-Preserving and Efficient Verification of the Outcome in Genome-Wide Association Studies: Evaluation

-\bl{The verification confidence provided by the proposed framework can be studied either theoretically or empirically.
-To provide a theoretical analysis of the proposed framework, we can build a relationship between $\epsilon$ (in $D_k^{\epsilon}$) and TPR/TNR values for a given SNP, given the deviation of the reported statistic(s) from the correct one(s) (utility loss), the strength of associations in the dataset, the public dataset $E$, and the cut-off points for each statistic.
-Since such an analysis depends on various (given) parameters, we chose to empirically explore the effects of such parameters to the performance of the proposed framework.} To compute the cut-off points, we first randomly split $F$ into $5$ disjoint case-control studies.
+To compute the cut-off points, we first randomly split $F$ into $5$ disjoint case-control studies.
 There is no overlap between the SNP IDs of any of these case-control setups.
 By following the technique described in Section~\ref{sec:cut_off}, we use these case-control setups and the one created from the 1000 Genomes dataset ($E$) to compute the cut-off points for each statistic ($\tau_o$, $\tau_p$, and $\tau_a$, respectively).
 In the rest of this section, we assume that the verifier always uses these case-control setups to determine the cut-off points for each $l$ and $\epsilon$ value.

-In Section~\ref{sec:eval_cut_off}, we explore the effect of the dataset selection (i.e., selection of $E$ and $F$) to the TPR and TNR values obtained by the verifier.
-In particular, we study the impact of the similarity of the associations (p-values) between $D$ and $E$, and $D$ and $F$ to the TPR and TNR values.
+We evaluate the proposed framework using the case-control setups of the OpenSNP dataset ($\mathrm{D1}$, $\mathrm{D2}$, and $\mathrm{D3}$).
+We assume that the researcher provides the top $l$ most significant SNPs and their corresponding statistics and that $k$, i.e., the size of the provided partial dataset, is equal to $l$.
+Note that the researcher provides raw data ($D_k^{\epsilon}$) only for the independent SNPs (as will be discussed in Section~\ref{sec:mem_inf}).
+Here, we focus on the overselling scenario, where the researcher (unintentionally) might provide stronger associations than the actual ones.
+Since there is randomness due to the noise addition via randomized response, we repeat each experiment $5$ times and report the average of the results.